 Other than that, it is also the holy and spiritual center for four great religions.
-For instance the Tibetan Buddhism, Hinduism, the Jain religion and the Pre- Buddhist religion also known as Bon Po religion are the four great religion practiced in this area.
+For instance, Tibetan Buddhism, Hinduism, the Jain religion and the Pre- Buddhist religion also known as Bon Po religion are the four great religion practiced in this area.
 For Tibetans, it is a special pilgrims place as the poet, saint and tantric Guru Milepera meditate there.
 Similarly, for Hindus, Mount Kailash is their spiritual center of the universe.
-Since, the most cherished God Shiva lives in the top of the mountain.
+Since the most cherished God Shiva lives in the top of the mountain.

-The journey starts with a scenic flight to Nepalgunj the south West of Nepal.
+The journey starts with a scenic flight to Nepalgunj the South West of Nepal.
 Another flight to Simikot from Nepalgunj starts the holy expedition towards Mount Kailash.
-Or else you can also enjoy trek to Simiktot from Nepalgunj.
+Or else you can also enjoy the trek to Simiktot from Nepalgunj.
 Hiking and passing through the high hills and rural farm villages to Hilsa, a border village near to South Western Tibet.
-And after short hike up towards Sher, the entry post of Tibet.
+And after a short hike up towards Sher, the entry post of Tibet.

 Take a part of this spiritual journey with Himal Eco Treks.